 "Manufacturing cost remains same.
 It's the fabric which makes your garment expensive!"

 - Many of the fabrics are dyeable in quality.
-Hence do not worry if you find non-availability of fabric in your desired color.
+Hence do not worry if you find any fabric that is not in your desired color.

-- Below names are not the end of our scope of fabric sourcing.
-In fact it may go beyond one's imagination when it comes to print, color etc.
+- Below names are not the end of our scope of fabric sourcing ability.

 Natural fibres divide into animal and plant fibres.
 Animal fibres are those that are composed of amino acids called proteins, plant fibres are those made mainly of cellulose.
 Examples of animal fibres are alpaca, angora, cashmere, mohair, silk, and wool.
 Plant fibres can be things like in abaca, cotton, flax, hemp, jute.
 Natural fibres themselves also differ from man-made artificial and synthetic fibres.
 These fibres consist of rayon, nylon, acrylic, and polyester.
 Each of these are unable to decompose.